amaizfinance/redis-operator/README.md

 ### Configuring Redis

 All configuration of Redis is done via editing the `Redis` resourse file.
-Full annotated example can be found in the `examples` directory of the repo.
+Fully annotated example can be found in the `examples` directory of the repo.

 ## Uninstalling Redis operator